yiminghu-SYSU/TQ_Astro_Workshop/InfoTianQin/README.md

 ![Range_vs_mass_addMBH4.png](Range_vs_mass_addMBH4.png)
 [Range_vs_mass_addMBH4.png](Range_vs_mass_addMBH4.png) shows the horizon distance versus chirp mass (assuming quasi-circular orbit, setting mass ratio equals to 1).
 It was published in [Hu et al. Natl.Sci.Rev.
 4 (2017) 5, 683-684] (https://inspirehep.net/literature/1712805) (please cite when applicable).

+The "TQ_ASD_SkyAverage_Oscillate.txt" files corresponds to the ASD of TianQin with the oscillation in high frequency retained.
-The "TQ_ASD*.txt" files corresponds to the ASD of TianQin.
+The "TQ_ASD_SkyAverage_Smooth.txt" files corresponds to the ASD of TianQin with the high frequency tendency smoothed.
-SkyAverage means that the average of antenna pattern over the whole sky (a factor of 1/5) is adopted so is more conservative.
+"SkyAverage" means that the average of antenna pattern over the whole sky is adopted.
+So if the antenna response function is associated with the signal, for the sake of self-consistency a further factor of sqrt(1/5) should be multiplied to the ASD, making it seemingly more sensitive.